shahidusmanm/customrestapi/README.md

 We are going to leave everything as default and then go and create our container.

-Creating the container takes a bit of time, but now that it is done we have the URL.
+Creating the container takes a bit of time, but now that it is done, we have the URL.

 ![Container URL](images/container-URL2.png)